 Read on to learn what these changes mean for employers and how your business can begin preparing.

 Entitlement to both paternity and parental leave will no longer depend on an employee having accrued a specific period of qualifying service - employees will be entitled to these rights from their first day of employment.
+Please note - as of 18th February 2026, employees who don't yet have qualifying service for paternity leave can notify employers of their baby's due date with only 28 days' notice instead of the usual 15 weeks.

 The restriction preventing employees from taking paternity leave following shared parental leave will be removed.